Slips and trips often garner a few good laughs. As such these trivial accidents are often overlooked in the workplace.

 - Ensure that the floors are perfectly dry after cleaning

-- Should there be areas with high risk of spills, put up signages accordingly
+- Should there be areas with a high risk of spills, put up signages accordingly

 Control tripping hazard by following these guidelines